 Understand the context.
 I typically have a sense about why this book was written.
 This gives me a clue to what questions are raised, the context in which it was written and the intent behind it.
 Not surprisingly, books have biases.

-Identify the points of leverage and weaknesses.
+Identify the points of leverage.
 For all books, there are particularly interesting or important sections and I look out for those.
 I also try to look to seek more/better insight and information from particularly on things that I need more understanding on.

 Know your environment and listen to your needs

 I find that I can read a lot more effectively when I have the right environment.
 If I’m fully focused, I can get through a typical book in one or two sittings.
 Other times, I may take many number of sittings to make any headway into a book.
 The internet and Netflix are particularly bad as easy distractions.

 The way I typically overcome it is to have a clear goal, set aside time and space to working on it and then focus on getting into the zone.

 Finally, the Kindle app combined with a long, contigious commute journey helps.
 However, I find that this often competes with internet reading time unless I’m already deep in a book.